vnvasquez/paper-genedrivesoftware/README.md

 To run the replication code, install [Julia](http://julialang.org/) in such a way that the Julia binary is on the `PATH`.

-This code was tested on Julia version 1.9.1.
+This code was tested on Julia version 1.8.5.

 ## Linear Solver

 HSL is the linear solver used in this work.
 Obtain a license and download `HSL_jll.jl` from https://licences.stfc.ac.uk/product/julia-hsl.
-Get the LBT version.
+Get the openblas version.

-After downloading `HSL_jll`, put the content into `~/.julia/dev/HSL_jll`.
+After downloading HSL_jll, extract the content into the subfolder `packages` of this repository.
+You should then have a folder named `HSL_jll.jl-2023.5.26` in the `packages` folder.
+As a final step, you should rename that folder to `HSL_jll`.

 ## Running the replication script